-Grading each hire of 2018's head coach carousel
+Grades for all 21 head coaching hires of 2018

 Quickly

-- As every new hire becomes official, we're grading how it went down and what it means for the immediate future of the programs switching head men.
+- All 21 hires of the 2018 FBS coaching carousel have been made.
+We assess how each went down and what it means for each program’s immediate future.

-College football has come to the busiest part of its calender that doesn’t immediately involve real football: Everyone is prepping for signing day, good teams are getting ready for bowl games, bad teams are hiring coaches, and some unlucky teams are getting ready for bowl games while hiring coaches.
-This year’s hiring season has been marked by surprises (Urban Meyer’s retirement), the return of one of the game’s most popular personas (Les Miles at Kansas) and several 30-somethings getting their first chances at a top gig.
-So far, 20 jobs have come open, and as each one is filled, we’ll be grading them here on five criteria that receive scores between 1 (the worst) and 5 (the best) that are averaged:
+College football’s hiring season has been marked by surprises (Urban Meyer’s retirement), the return of one of the game’s most popular personas (Les Miles at Kansas) and 30-somethings and 60-somethings alike getting the nod for enticing gigs.
+All 21 jobs that came open have been filled, and we grade them all below on five criteria that earn scores between 1 (the worst) and 5 (the best) that are averaged:

 • Splash quotient: Looking at the reaction to the hire from media, fans, players, anyone.
 Did people like it, hate it, even realize it happened?